skyline130/stat528resources/README.md

 #### Exams
 There will be two exams in this class.
-A midterm examination will be administered at the half-way point, around March 22nd.
-The final examination will occur at the end of the semester, time is TBD.
+A midterm examination will be due on Friday, March 10th at 11:59 PM.
+The final examination will occur at the end of the semester, and it will be due on 05/11 at 11:59 pm.
 The final examination will be cumulative.

 <!-- ### Final Grade Percentage & Letter Grade  -->
 <!-- | Lower bound | Upper bound | Letter grade | -->